ewlsgus/MD-manual/dev_env_setup/dev_env_setup_main.md

 brew install git
 ```

 Note that macOS's default shell has changed to zsh from bash.
-There should not be much significant differences but if you do prefer to use bash, install bash via homebrew `brew install bash` and then changing the default shell with `chsh -s /usr/local/bin/bash`.
+There should not be much significant differences but if you do prefer bash, install bash via homebrew `brew install bash` and then changing the default shell with `chsh -s /usr/local/bin/bash` should do the job.

 Your system is now set up to install Miniconda and proceed with the installation of HOOMD-blue.